Charity Partners

 wELCOME ORGANISATION

-The Welcome Organisation supports over 1,500 homeless people every year across our range of services: a Drop-in Centre, a Street Outreach service, Crisis Accommodation for Women, Catherine House (supported accommodation for women), Floating Support and our Mobile Health Unit.
+We help people affected by homelessness through a range of services including a Support Hub, Street Outreach service, Crisis Accommodation for Women, Floating Support service, Catherine House supported accommodation for women and our Mobile Health Unit.

 Sport in Mind